thatwillnever .com

 yourSaaS.diy

-chat-first SaaS-as-a-service. describe what you need — a doc, a dataset, a mini-app, or a full site — and an AI consultant builds it live in the chat. you preview the real deliverable before you pay. now also ships prebuilt productized apps (newest: a residential fix & flip deal analyzer) plus a templatized wedding-website product with its own intake pipeline. the prebuilts list on Etsy + Pinterest to pull traffic back into the live chat. no subscriptions, no logins, no "learn our platform."
+chat-first SaaS-as-a-service. describe what you need — a doc, a dataset, a mini-app, or a full site — and an AI consultant builds it live in the chat. you preview the real deliverable before you pay. every Site ships with a free in-place editor (Squarespace charges $20/mo for less). productized wedding-website store is templatized end-to-end — intake form, photo upload, one-command build, hosted on a wildcard subdomain with SSL.
+Etsy + Pinterest pull traffic back into the live chat. no subscriptions, no logins, no "learn our platform."

 thesis →